The-Foreigners/The-Foreigners.github.io/objectives.md

   - Fortify and reinforce Brindol
     - Hallow ground (Is there a likely entry point?).
     - Forbiddance a sanctuary.
-    - Glyph of Warding single target buffs (at 10th level = 1 5th level spell).
+    - Glyph of Warding single target buffs (@10L 1 5th level spell).
     - What is the arrangement of the river?
 Control Water...
     - How to counter Wyverns?
     - Prepare for siege?
 Send refugees east?